-Trend Analysis on Custom Tag Rates in XBRL Exhibits Submitted from 2016 to 2018
+Trend Analysis of Custom Tag Rates in XBRL Exhibits Submitted from 2017 to 2019

 The Commission’s rules allow filers to create custom tags when the standard taxonomy does not provide a tag for the necessary financial element.
 While this customization accommodates unique circumstances in a filer’s particular disclosure, the Commission has acknowledged that the use of unnecessary customized tags could potentially reduce the comparability of inter-company data.
 Thus, the Commission’s rules specify the limited circumstances under which a filer may create custom tags.